 Do fallen leaves help the soil?

 Fallen leaves will do lots to help the soil but it takes a lot of leaves to make a substantial difference.
-When leaves fall they tend to become spread out over a wide area.
-If we are expecting leaves to improve the soil where they drop, then, we will scarcely notice that they have fallen at all.
+When leaves have fallen they tend to become spread out over a wide area.
+If we are expecting leaves to improve the soil where they have fallen, then, we will scarcely notice that they have fallen at all.
 They will disappear into the ground without trace.

 If we gather leaves and condense them into a small area of soil, then there will be a noticeable difference.
 Organic material of any kind will enrich the soil.
 Leaves, however, don’t have much nutrient content.
 When the Autumn/fall comes, most available nutrients will have been reabsorbed into the tree.
-All that is left in leaves is a carbon-based skeleton.
+All that is left in fallen leaves is a carbon-based skeleton.